thesnups/ts-annotations/README.md

   `JsonProperty(path, options): void`

-  In order to tell the [ObjectMapper](#objectmapper) where it can find a particular property's value in your json you will need to give it a path.
+  In order to tell the [ObjectMapper](#objectmapper) where it can find a particular property's value in your source object you will need to give it a path.

   In general,